Soralei/cellularautomata/README.md

 # Ceullular Automata

-These are old scripts I made for Unity which utilizes cellular automata to generate random maps
+These are old scripts I made years ago for Unity which utilizes cellular automata to generate random maps